brianmontanaweb/500px-angular-app/README.md

 This is just to help me track

-* X Test on Mac and Windows write readme setup
+* Test on Mac and Windows write readme setup
+* Setup API call to 500px
-* X Search input for tag
+* Search input for tag
-* X Photo results displayed
+* Photo results displayed
-* X No results should indicate why
+* No results should indicate why
-* X Photo grid is responsive
+* Photo grid is responsive
-* X Sticky header with simple text logo on right and dropdown menu on left
+* Sticky header with simple text logo on right and dropdown menu on left
-* X Write one test
+* Write one test